CONGRATULATIONS on your 100th BIRTHDAY!!

-- Did you imagine that your so called ‘midlife crisis’ may actually occur in your 50’s?
+- Did you imagine that your so called ‘midlife crisis’ might actually occur in your 50’s?

 Life expectancy has been rising steadily over the last 50 years.

-Statistics show that in 1951, on average, a man could expect to live to the age of 77.
-A woman to age 82.
+In the 1950’s, on average, a man could expect to live to the age of 77; a woman to age 82.

-There are more centenarians alive today than ever before and growing rapidly.
+We are living longer with more centenarians alive today than ever before and this group is growing rapidly.